-Through honors coursework and co-curricular, experiential, interdisciplinary, entrepreneurial, and impactful experiences students will be able to:
+Through honors coursework, co-curricular and interdisciplinary opportunities and experiential learning students will be able to:

 - Generate new knowledge, solve an applied problem, or create an artifact then effectively contextualize and defend its meaning.